iamrohitgund/iamrohitgundWebsite/projects.md

 **Information**:

-* Designed and Implemented smart agent which implied in the client machine that live time traces some logs and other data that can be treated as potential evidence and send them to a server in an encrypted form
+* Deployed smart agent in cloud VM for monitoring, collecting potential evidence, and transferred data to server-side for performing analytics.
-* A unique program at the server-side performs analytics over data collected through the smart agent.
+* Generated potential evidence and stored it in a secure repository and made it available for cyber forensics experts through a web portal with a chain of custody records
-* To generate potential evidence and stores them in a repository ◦ Evidence will be made available for cyber forensics experts through a web portal.
+* Led team of 3 in the development of this cloud platform as a service research project

 ###### **GitHub Link**: [https://github.com/iamrohitgund/BeProject](https://github.com/iamrohitgund/BeProject "link")